 (part of the Washington Secretary of State's office).

 Public Policy Task Force

-GSBA's monthly Public Policy Task Force comes together to discuss issues of importance to the LGBT and small business communities.
+GSBA's monthly Public Policy Task Force comes together to discuss issues of importance to the LGBTQ and small business communities.
 We often bring in elected officials, advocates, and other policymakers to present to our members.

 Attendance FREE and is open to all GSBA members

 , for more information.